Big shows are coming back.

 Originally Directed & Designed by Graham Price and James Richardson

 Welcome to a darkly comic world, a world where nothing is as it seems and where the most innocent conversation can turn menacing in an instant.
-10 imaginative short plays that range widely in content and location, but have a style that is unmistakably that of children’s author and columnist for playboy – Shel Silverstein.
+10 imaginative short plays that range widely in content and location, but have a style unmistakably that of children’s author and columnist for playboy – Shel Silverstein.
 From One Tennis Shoe where a man accuses his wife of becoming a bag lady to a play where the only three words spoken are meat and potatoes.
 An Adult Evening… will make you fall off the end of the sidewalk in laughter.
 In 2003 Third Wall Theatre made its mark on the Fringe with an award-winning production of this hilarious series of plays.
-See what happens to 13 years of maturation when Third Wall revisits this ridiculous classic.
+See what happens with 14 years of maturation when Third Wall revisits this ridiculous classic.

 THE ROOT OF ALL SQUARES